 Removing spikes

 Spikes occur in the dataset frequently.
 An example is Figure 2, between December and January.
 After a relatively slow ramp up, the level drops to a level 3 then back to level 5.
 There are also positive spikes which appear unlikely.
 Those are taken as measurement errors.
 Spikes are therefore defined as a single point where the value before and after are the same.
-Although it might remove some legitimately fast filling events, such as ones seen in Figure 2, the erroneous spikes in most timeseries have a stronger bias on the ramps estimations.
+Although it might remove some legitimately fast filling events, such as ones seen in Figure 2, the erroneous spikes in most timeseries have a stronger bias on the ramps’ estimations.

 Detecting the top of ramps